Saatvik1/Fishbit/README.md

 * Downloaded MFP data

 ## 9/11/24
-* Created jupyter NB for sql dump, made basic outline
+* Created jupyter NB for SQL dump, made a basic outline

 ## 9/12/24
-* Created detailed doc on pre-dump cleaning and formatting
+* Created a detailed doc on pre-dump cleaning and formatting

 ## 9/13/24
 * Worked on wrangling NB

 ## 9/15/24
-* Completed wrangling NB and fixed raw_json data collection, since it was collecting duplicates.
+* Completed wrangling NB and fixed raw_json data collection, since it collected duplicates.
 * Updated table documentation

+## 9/16/24
+* Fixed some more issues with wrangling NB, that's all done now (should be lol, this is like the 4th time I've committed saying it's done)
+* Completed SQL dump, and created docs for SQL schema